yemi-adeoye/demo-packman/README.md

 # demo-packman
-A simple back and forth animation
+A simple back and forth animation made with vanilla js.